on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 .
 Clouser is one of the most common styles of German surname, that of patronymics and matronymics - names derived from the given names of the father or mother of their original bearers.
 Clouser is derived from the medieval given name Klaus, which is a shortened form of the personal name Niklaus or Nicholas.The given name Nicholas, which means people's victory, was popular among Christians throughout Europe in the Middle Ages.

 Spelling variations of this family name include: Klaus, Klauss, Claus, Clauss, Klauhs, Clauhs, Klausing (Westphalia), Klauser (Switzerland), Clausing, Clauser, Klausen, Klaussen, Clausen and many more.

 This web page shows only a small excerpt of our Clouser research.
 Another 247 words (18 lines of text) covering the year 1755 is included under the topic Early Clouser History in all our PDF Extended History products

 Another 31 words (2 lines of text) are included under the topic Early Clouser Notables in all our PDF Extended History products

 The Clouser Family Crest was acquired from the Houseofnames.com archives.
 The Clouser Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 23 September 2010 at 15:40.
+This page was last modified on 15 January 2016 at 14:13.